 One of the most important pieces of equipment you can purchase for your aquarium is the heater.
-However, the aquarium heater size will vary depending on several factors.
+You obviously want to buy the best submersible heater you can, but that’s not the only factor to consider.
+Sizing your heater’s wattage is also important.
+Aquarium heater size will vary depending on several factors.
 You can’t just spring for the biggest heater on the market because not only will it not be appropriate for your tank but you are potentially wasting your money on something that is that overkill, literally.

 How do I calculate what size heater I need?

 The general rule that aquarists follow is that you want to have a wattage range between 2.5 and 5 watts per gallon.
 The watts per gallon is just a general guideline as it can tend to be on the conservative side so you might need more wattage depending on the needs of your fish tank volume and environment.

 It takes approximately 1/2 watt to increase the temperature of 1 gallon of water by 1 degree.
 To get a more accurate estimate for your aquarium heater need you can subtract your room temperature from your target aquarium temperature, multiply by the number of gallons, and divide the total by 2.

 As with most things, your situation may be different so please adjust as you see fit.
 Be sure to account for extra water volume in your sump, if you have one.

 If you’re not sure how many gallons your fish tank can hold you should check out our aquarium volume calculator.
 With it, you can measure your tank and get the precise amount of gallons it will hold.

 Look at the aquarium heater size calculator below to help make your final purchasing decision.
 You want to stick to the results as a minimum in determining the heater wattage for your aquarium as it will keep you in the general vicinity of your aquarium heat needs.

 What heater size do I need for my fish tank?